Our Team

 Co-Lead

 Dr. Henry “Trae” Winter III, is the Chief Scientist and Co-Founder of the ARISA Lab.
 Dr. Winter has worked on eight NASA missions observing the Sun.
-His primary research focus is improving computer simulations to explore energy is released in the Sun’s atmosphere, the corona, and in other stars.
+His primary research focus is improving computer simulations to explore how energy is released in the Sun’s atmosphere, known as the “corona,” and how this happens in other stars.
 Dr. Winter has designed video wall exhibits for the Cooper-Hewitt National Design Museum, the National Air and Space Museum, North Carolina State University’s Hunt Library, and the Harvard Art Museums’ Lightbox Gallery.
-In addition to Eclipse Soundscapes, his current project “The Tactile Sun” aims to engage the blind and visually disabled community with universally designed solar exhibits.

 MaryKay Severino